GavenDcosta/50-days/README.md

 Day 26: Check if the Number is Facinating.

-DAy 27: Find the Index of the First Occurrence in a String.
+Day 27: Find the Index of the First Occurrence in a String.

+Day 28: Same Tree.